fetchai/colearn/docs/demo.md

 # How to run the demo

 You can try collective learning for yourself using the simple demo in `./bin/run_demo.py`.
-This demo creates n learners for one of three learning tasks, and co-ordinates the collective learning between them.
+This demo creates n learners for one of five learning tasks and co-ordinates the collective learning between them.

-There are three potential datasets for the demo
+There are five potential datasets for the demo

 * KERAS_MNIST is the Tensorflow implementation of standard handwritten digits recognition dataset
+* KERAS_CIFAR10 is the Tensorflow implementation of standard image recognition dataset
 * PYTORCH_XRAY is Pytorch implementation of a binary classification task that requires predicting pneumonia from images of chest X-rays.
   The data need to be downloaded from [kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)
+* PYTORCH_COVID_XRAY is Pytorch implementation of a 3 class classification task that requires predicting no finding, covid or pneumonia from images of chest X-rays.
+  The data need to be downloaded from this [google-drive](https://drive.google.com/drive/folders/1A_u3qWVRHlv7qh_7b5tniXvbfX83VwWN?usp=sharing)
 * FRAUD The fraud dataset consists of information about credit card transactions, and the task is to predict whether transactions are fraudulent or not.
   The data need to be downloaded from [kaggle](https://www.kaggle.com/c/ieee-fraud-detection)